fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> if i work for a company that uses pear review as part of performance review, should I give my team mates full score? the team members should look out for each other ?

 > Fredrik, is C++ useful in any shape or form for back-end developers? why / why not?

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.